RYCV Womens Sailing Programs

 Club racing opportunities

-If you are interested in crewing but don't have a boat to sail on, contact our office who will assist you in looking for an appropriate boat to crew on.
+If you are interested in crewing but don't have a boat to sail on, make an acount on MySail or contact the office who will assist you in looking for an appropriate boat to crew on.
 The Club runs regular races every Wednesday (2pm or 6pm), Saturdays and alternate Sundays.
 Check the sailing calendar to keep updated on upcoming club races.

 SS Rendezvous Cruising